benrietti/Quantium-Virtual-Internship---Retail-Strategy-and-Analytics/README.md

 # Quantium Virtual Internship- Retail Strategy and Analytics

+This internship involved performing work on 3 tasks that focused on key analytics skills such as:

+Data wrangling
+Data visualization
+Programming skills
+Statistics
+Critical thinking
+Commercial thinking

-This internship involved performing work on 3 tasks.
-All of which were completed with Jupyter Notebook with code written in Python Version 3.7 and with the following packages: pandas, numpy, sklearn, matplotlib, datetime, scipy, mlxtend
+Tasks were completed with Jupyter Notebook with code written in Python Version 3.7 and with the following packages: pandas, numpy, sklearn, matplotlib, datetime, scipy, mlxtend

-Task 1 - Data preparation and customer analytics Conduct analysis on client's transaction dataset and identify customer purchasing behaviours to generate insights and provide commercial recommendations.
+Task 1 - Data preparation and customer analytics

+Conduct analysis on client's transaction dataset and identify customer purchasing behaviours to generate insights and provide commercial recommendations.

 Data Cleaning:

 Date column was in integer format.
 Changed date column to datetime data type.
 Ensuring all products are Chips.
 Split and counted frequency of each word in "PROD_NAME" column.
 Removed all rows containing "salsa" in "PROD_NAME".
 Removed outliers rows in "PROD_QTY" column.